Mike Hosking: Diplomatic doormats - Winston Peters' career-defining cock-up in Turkey

 The fault is two-fold.
 The Prime Minister here, quite rightly, earned plaudits from not just us, but various parts of the world for her passionate and humane response to the grief on an event the likes of which we had not seen.

-But the clues were there mid-week with the dismissal of the concern over a major diplomatic incident that the trouble with the Prime Minister, in fact much of the Government, is that as big as their heart might be, the experience is nowhere to be found, nor indeed as it turns out is Peters' backbone.
+But the clues were there mid-week with the dismissal of the concern over a major diplomatic incident.
+The trouble with the Prime Minister, in fact much of the Government, is that as big as their heart might be, the experience is nowhere to be found, nor indeed as it turns out is Peters' backbone.

 Was he jetlagged?
 Did he honestly think he could get away with that?